 For phase two, the DRC Trials in December 2013, Sylvain worked on implementing the walking controller and state estimator on the physical robot Atlas and was the operator controlling the robot for the terrain task.

-Sylvain worked on the FastRunner project.
-He focused the passive stability (no balance controller using global state feedback) that lies behind the running ostrich robot by studying simple bipedal systems.
+For the FastRunner project, Sylvain focused the passive stability (no balance controller using global state feedback) that lies behind the running ostrich robot by studying simple bipedal systems.
 He also developed a running controller using a with balance control despite for the underactuated robot.
 The controller has the interesting property of using an inverse dynamics algorithm to allow a control of the hip and knee angles with a non-actuated knee.